Long Island Power Authority: 2013 LIPA Reform Act

 The 2013 LIPA Reform Act has been criticized by the New York State Comptroller for having contributed to a more expensive and less transparent retail electric service provider in LIPA.
 The comptroller noted that LIPA's debts have risen since its passage and in the case of transparency, noted that PSEG-LI requested three-quarters of rate case plan documents to be kept confidential, even with the New York State Public Service Commission's enhanced review power.
 The report from the comptroller's office also noted that the new New York State Public Service Commission's Long Island office is costing Long Island rate payers $8 million a year.
 A bill was introduced in 2016 that would enhance rate setting abilities by the New York State Public Service Commission.
 It would have also lifted a provision from state law that disallows LIPA from buying cheap hydroelectric energy directly from the New York Power Authority - see the Green Island Power Authority for comparison.
-A news article stated that the Governor's office was reviewing the bill.
+A news article stated that the governor's office was reviewing the bill.

+2025 contract

+On May 22, 2025, LIPA announced it would renew its contract with PSEG Long Island.
+On that date, the LIPA Board of Trustees voted to cancel the ongoing request for proposals (RFP) process and to extend PSEG’s $80 million-per-year management contract, which had been scheduled to expire at the end of 2025.

+A special committee of senior LIPA officials had unanimously recommended awarding the contract to Quanta, concluding after a yearlong internal review that Quanta’s proposal offered the “best value to the LIPA customers.”
+The board voted 6–1 against the recommendation, which led to a vote of no confidence in LIPA’s senior leadership by the board.

+A Quanta executive stated that the company had initially been assured that there would be “no preferential treatment” for PSEG Long Island, which had operated the electric grid for the previous ten years.
+The board’s decision to reject staff recommendations was described as a return to a pattern of organizational instability.
+The decision was also characterized as continuing a decades-long history of uncertainty at LIPA.

+A 150-page evaluation report produced by the selection committee, which reportedly awarded higher scores to Quanta than to PSEG, has not been made public.
+According to board documents, Quanta’s contract terms were considered “materially better for customers than the other finalist’s proposal and than the current” agreement with PSEG.